mollysunqy/MollySunqy/README.md

 -My main research interests are Robotics, Computer Vision, Machine Learning and Music Technology

--Currently working on shape perception and dense point tracking.
+-Currently working on some stuff.

 -Contact me at 📫 mollysunqy@gmail.com

--Fun fact: Vous pouvez me contacter en français.

 <!--
 **MollySunqy/MollySunqy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.